SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 >
 > 15.7.1 Proportion of traded wildlife that was poached or illicitly trafficked

-This target is interpreted to cover research about poaching and trafficking of protected terrestrial and freshwater species.
+This target is interpreted to cover research about poaching and trafficking of terrestrial and freshwater species.
 The target also covers the research about the markets or trade for illegal wildlife products.
 It is somewhat unclear to us whether the target aims to cover all poaching or just poaching of protected species.
-In the phrases, we have limited poaching to protected/endangered species.
+We have decided to include all species - in practice, many works talk about illegal trade/poaching in wildlife without specifically refering to "protected" species.

 Some particularly susceptible species were added to the phrase for better recall.
 The source for these was The UN's World Wildlife Crime Report (<a id="wwc">[UNODC, 2020](#f13)</a>).